-If you’ve spent much time on YouTube, you’re probably familiar with the Axis of Awesome.
-For the uninitiated, the Axis of Awesome performs snippets of almost 50 songs in under 6 minutes using the same 4 chord progression.
-The video is super fun, and it creatively shows off an open secret that professional musicians have known about for decades.
+If you’ve spent much time on YouTube, you might be familiar with the Axis of Awesome.
+In their popular video, the Axis of Awesome performs a compilation of around 50 songs in under six minutes, all while using the same guitar chord progression.

-If you’re just getting started on the guitar, you’ll want to learn a few basic chords.
-The guitar chord charts above show five of the most common open chords.
+If you’re just getting started on the guitar, you’ll want to learn a few basic chords first.
+The chord charts below show five of the most common open chords.
 Open chords are chords where some of the strings are played “open”, without holding down any of the frets.

-Many musicians use what is called the Nashville system to talk about chord progressions.
-For an example, we’ll look at the common chord progression C-F-G, also known as I-IV-V in C.
+Many musicians use what is known as the Nashville System to talk about chord progressions.
+For example, let’s look at the common chord progression C-F-G, also known as I-IV-V in C.

 On the Nashville number system, each note in the scale is given a number one through seven, written as a Roman numeral.
-The root note of the scale is I. For the example, C-F-G, C is I, the root note.
+The root note of the scale is I. In our example, C is I, the root note.
 F is the fourth note in the scale, IV, and G is the fifth, V.